Patypus/PredicateMaps/README.md

 #Predicate Maps Library
 [![Build Status](https://travis-ci.org/Patypus/PredicateMaps.svg?branch=master)](https://travis-ci.org/Patypus/PredicateMaps)
 [![NuGet](https://img.shields.io/nuget/v/PredicateMaps.svg)](http://www.nuget.org/packages/PredicateMaps)
 =============
-This is libraries project which provide functionality for associating a descision with a value.
+This is libraries project which provide functionality for associating a decision with a value.
 To this end, the library contains 2 wrappers classes, PredicateMap & PredicateToFunctionMap which wrap dictionaries of type (Predicate(K), V) and (Predicate(K), Func(K, V)) respectively.
-Both of these wrappers the selecting values where the predicates evaluate to true for simplicity in the caller.
+Both of these wrappers perform the selection of values where the predicates evaluate to true from a dictionary to provide simplicity in the caller.

 =============